icub-tech-iit/training-icub-superbuild-sandbox/README.md

 ```
 where `<distro>` is the ubuntu\debian distribution(e.g `xenial`, `bionic`, `buster`, `focal`).

-If you didn't already configured your git, you have to set your name and email to sign your commits:
+If you haven't configured your git yet, you have to set your name and email to sign your commits:
 ```
 git config --global user.name FirstName LastName git config --global user.email user@email.domain